 The Toyota Automobile Museum

-From hundred-year old cars to the best-known vintage cars, and from the fanciest sport cars, to a display of European, north American and Japanese cars of the 20th century, it was all there.
+From hundred-year-old cars to the best-known vintage cars, and from the fanciest sports cars, to a display of European, North American and Japanese cars of the 20th century, it was all there.

 We’ll hang around in and around Nagoya for a bit and look forward to a HASH meet-up this Sunday!